pmcgover/24dev-demo/README.md

 This software is intended to provide users with an smart way to develop, test drive and share applications alongside the Linux [OSGeo Live](https://live.osgeo.org/en/index.html) project and the open source community.
-Developers, students and prospective employers will benefit by viewing the code and project summary on github and verify the applications on OSGeo.
-The "24dev" name is a play on words for: "Two For DEVelopment", via the Open Source Community and you, the Open Source developer.
+Developers, students and prospective employers will benefit by viewing the code and project summary on github and verify the user's applications on OSGeo.
+The "24dev" name is a play on words for: "Two For DEVelopment", via the Open Source Community and the Open Source developer.

 ## 24Dev Features
-* Users can install 24dev applications to a live OSGeo DVD, flash drive  or virtual machine by running one script.
+* Users can install 24dev applications to a live OSGeo DVD, flash drive or virtual machine by running one administrative installation script.
 * Users can re-run the install script to update profiles, and accept different 24dev-* programs.
-* The install script also creates backups and purges application log files.
+The install script also creates backups and purges application log files.
 * Users can test their programs with the [regressionTester](24dev-demo/apps/regressionTester) application and have statistics and Pass/Fail results published to the: [Project-Sumary.md](Project-Summary.md).
 * Scripts can display applicable license and README.md files.
-* All applications are expected to have a bin, docs, logs, output and output/goodtests folders/files. application related files.
+* All user applications are expected to have a bin, docs, logs, output and output/goodtests folders/files.
 * Users are encouraged to fork their own customized releases via github renamed as: 24dev-[myForkName].

 ## Installing 24dev-demo to an OSGeo Live DVD system